jjvanzon/JJs-Reference-Architecture/patterns-business-logic.md

 }
 ```

-This may seem like a lot of code, but note, the `base class` can be set up with fixed patterns, and is written only once, so that the specialized [`Visitor`](#visitor) `classes` are much simpler.
+This may seem like a lot of code, but note that the `base class` is set up with fixed patterns, and is written only once, so that the specialized [`Visitor`](#visitor) `classes` can be made much simpler.

 <h4 id="visitor-change-the-sequence">Change the Sequence</h4>